cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 group case, a (scalar, group element) pair will only be generated when the scalar is generated internal to the implementation.

-An implementation of a hybrid KEM in such environemnts MAY deviate from the above description in the following ways:
+An implementation of a hybrid KEM in such environments MAY deviate from the above description in the following ways:

 * `DeriveKeyPair` is not implemented.